 In this solution the stitching of vlans to facilitate relay of mDNS/UPnP protocol message across IP subnet boundaries is implemented in one of the switches in the network.
 This switch should be manually configured to be the mDNS/UPnP relay agent.

 .
 In this solution there is no access to a central authentication/byod/guest management component .
 The only rules to restrict client’s visibility to services shall be vlan based.
-Two options are listed below and option1 is considered for implementation.

 OTPION1

 This solution does not use any L2 tunneling technology.
 A router in the network that has interfaces in all the vlans in the network should be manually identified as the mDNS/UPnP relay agent of the network. . mDNS/UPnP relay agent will have all the vlan interfaces hence will have visibility to all the mDNS /UPnP activity on the network.
-In order to restrict the replication of mDNS/UPnP multicast across L3 boundaries vlan based policies may be defined for example “multicast {upnp | mdns} relay {1, 2,3, 4-10}”.
+In order to restrict the replication of mDNS/UPnP multicast across L3 boundaries vlan based policies may be defined for example “multicast {upnp | mdns} relay vlan-list{1, 2,3, 4-10}”.

 ANALYSIS:

 The mDNS/UPnP relay switch should have all the vlans on which mDNS services and mDNS clients are expected to be present on the network.
 In SMB network this should be a small number of vlans.
-The network requiring the mDNS/UPnP relay service should have vlans configured along all the networking elements along the way between the edge switches /APs and the mDNS relay agent switch.
+The network requiring the mDNS/UPnP relay service should have vlans configured along all the networking elements along the way between the edge switches /APs and the mDNS relay agent switch which is ideally the router in the network.

 This will not scale for large deployments with lot of vlans.
 This is only suitable for SMB with about < 512 users and few vlans (<10)vlans ( example : employee , guest, voice, management, employee byod vlan).